photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     This may be necessary after major upgrades.

-*[home directory]: \user\username on Windows, /Users/username on macOS, and /root or /home/username on Linux *[host]: physical computer, cloud server, or virtual machine that runs Docker *[swap]: substitute for physical memory
+*[home directory]: \user\username on Windows, /Users/username on macOS, and /root or /home/username on Linux *[host]: Computer, Cloud Server, or VM that runs Docker *[swap]: substitute for physical memory
 *[HEIF]: High Efficiency Image File Format
 *[RAW]: image format that contains unprocessed sensor data